 The days of CBD being sold solely online are over.
 There are several retail stores that now carry CBD products.
 Health food stores, smoke shops and specialty stores that carry nothing but CBD are all options when it comes to buying CBD in a retail location.

-At Joy Organics, we personally have three retail locations where you can come in and purchase CBD.
-We opened our first store in Fort Collins, CO, where we created a welcoming, spa-like environment.
+At Joy Organics, we personally have two retail locations where you can come in and purchase CBD.
+We wanted to create a welcoming, spa-like environment.
 We wanted it to be somewhere people want to come to purchase CBD in person.

 “I had a lady come in the store,” says Joy’s daughter/business partner, Danielle, “When checking out she started to get tears in her eyes as she told me how grateful she was that she could come and buy CBD products without going to a dispensary, smoke shop or vape shop.”